 VA Loan Articles

 VA Appraisals: What's Involved?What does a property need in the way of a VA appraisal before it can be successfully considered?
-Many first time homebuyers are nervous about the appraisal process-what if that dream home doesn't pass the inspection?
-Do a few defects automatically disqualify a home from being considered for a VA loan?
+What if that dream home doesn't pass the inspection?

-For concerned house hunters, one of the most important parts of the appraisal report is an itemized list of items or issues the Department of Veterans Affairs describes as "any observed repairs required to be completed".
-The list must also include "customer preference items to be installed".
+For concerned house hunters, one of the most important parts of the appraisal report is an itemized list of items or issues the Department of Veterans Affairs describes as "any observed repairs required to be completed."
 The report must also include any corrections to the property to make it conform to VA regulations.
-It's not all about spotting property defects, those customer-preferred items are just as important to the report.
+Buyers can ask sellers to pay for needed repairs or possibly bear the cost themselves.
+Talk with a lender for more information.